 “Accelerating ICT development enhances inclusive economic development as it significantly improves delivery of public services, enables enterprises to access valuable information and spur transformation in growth areas.
 We are grateful for the support that the Cauayan city government extended to Globe and we hope to replicate this partnership in other areas in the country,” Globe President & CEO Ernest Cu said.

 As part of using technology for governance, GCash, the mobile money platform of Globe, and Cauayan City have embarked on a pioneer initiative to implement the co-branded Citizen ID cards initially for 5,000 government employees and constituents to provide easy access to social and financial services that will bolster the economy forward.
-Eventually, the IDs will be rolled-out to all 130,000 constituents of the city.
+Eventually, the city will roll out the IDs to all 130,000 constituents.

-The Citizen ID may be used to electronically pay government fees and taxes, utilities and other bills electronically and purchases from local merchants; for disbursement of salaries, stipends, allowances and other benefits to citizens, government employees and volunteers; and in the provision of easy, fast and flexible Fuse loans for sustainable livelihood development programs for micro and small and medium enterprises.
+You may use the Citizen ID to electronically pay government fees and taxes, utilities, and other bills, make electronic purchases from local merchants, disburse salaries, stipends, allowances, and other benefits to citizens, government employees, and volunteers, as well as provide easy, fast, and flexible Fuse loans for sustainable livelihood development programs for micro and small and medium enterprises.

-Enabling e-payments will help increase access to social and financial services for citizens, reduce opportunity cost lost in cash handling, and tighten security of funds and transparency in government transactions.
+Enabling e-payments via GCash will help increase access to social and financial services for citizens, reduce opportunity cost lost in cash handling, and tighten security of funds and transparency in government transactions.

 Globe has been aggressively ramping up network investments as it gained access to new spectrum resources following partial acquisition of San Miguel’s telecommunication assets such as the 700 megahertz (MHz).
 Specifically, the company committed to deploy 4,500 sites in about 95% of cities and municipalities in the country within a 3-year period.